ptolemybarnes/curriculum-vitae/README.md

 ### Employment

+**Trainline** (January '17 - present)
+- [Trainline](trainine.com) is a digital rail platform.
+I have been working in a cross-functional team using node, react, and c#.

-**Tifosy**  (March '16 - )
+**Tifosy**  (March '16 - January '17)
 - [Tifosy](tifosy.com) is a crowd-funding start-up targeted at sports teams and organizations.
-I have been working across the stack to build a system that generates certificates, complex UI flows, and integrations with third-party payment services.
+I worked across the stack to build a system that generates certificates, complex UI flows, and integrations with third-party payment services.
 I've also used benchmarking and monitoring tools to debug performance issues.

 **Makers Academy** (March '15 - March '16)
 - [Makers Academy](http://www.makersacademy.com/) is an intensive programming 'bootcamp' based in Shoreditch, London.
 As a coach, I juggled leading stand-ups, running workshops and retros, deepening my understanding of OOP, debugging students' issues, conducting code-reviews, and working on the website and internal tools.